CurlyWurly-1/STM8S103F3P6-development-board/README.md

  - When you are executing STVD in your PC
    - Highlight the workspace file (e.g. "zst_workspace"), right click and press "Settings" to display the "Settings" window.
 Change the following and press "OK"
-     - Change "Settings for" to "Debug"   (top left) and then select tab "C Compiler" - Change "C language" to default
+     - Change "Settings for" to "Debug"   (top left) and then select tab "C Compiler" - Change "C language" to "Default"
-     - Change "Settings for" to "Release" (top left) and then select tab "C Compiler" - Change "C language" to default
+     - Change "Settings for" to "Release" (top left) and then select tab "C Compiler" - Change "C language" to "Default"
      - When you have to, set the location of the C compiler to the default place where you loaded the COSMIC compiler e.g. "C:\Program Files (x86)\COSMIC\FSE_Compilers\CXSTM8"
      - When you want to program the chip, set the "program memory" file to the appropriate "S19" file which is in folder "Debug"